SciML/DiffEqDocs.jl/docs/src/index.md

 ### Removing and Reducing Compile Times

-In some situations one may wish to decrease the compile time associated with DifferenitalEquations.jl usage.
+In some situations one may wish to decrease the compile time associated with DifferentialEquations.jl usage.
 If that's the case, there's two strategies to employ.
 One strategy is to use the [low dependency usage](https://diffeq.sciml.ai/stable/features/low_dep/).
 DifferentialEquations.jl is a metapackage composed of many smaller packages, and thus one could directly use a single component,